oppia/oppia-web-developer-docs/Google-Summer-of-Code-2022.md

 * Having a good understanding of the Angular router
 * Having an in-depth understanding of Angular CLI and the Angular build system
-* PRs related to Angular migration that demonstrates your ability to migrate from AngularJS to Angular 2+
+* PRs related to the Angular migration project that demonstrates your ability to migrate from AngularJS to Angular 2+

 **Suggested Milestones:**

 * **Milestone 1:** Remove AngularJS from the exploration editor page.
-* **Milestone 2:** Move all pages to use Angular router and use AOT with Angular CLI
+* **Milestone 2:** Move all pages to use the Angular router and use ahead-of-time compilation with Angular CLI.
+Remove Webpack completely from the codebase.

-**Dependency on Release Schedule:** None
+**Dependency on Release Schedule:** None, though this project would also require some test runs on the prod server to make sure the new build system works well.

 **Proposal notes:**

-* The proposal should specify proposed `angular.json` configuration and expected reduction in build times.
+* The proposal should include a breakdown of the exploration editor migration project into conceptual sub-parts, with a description of any potential blockers and how you plan to overcome them.
+You don’t need to go into detail about how you would migrate specific files beyond the above; it is sufficient to include links to existing Angular migration PRs you’ve made in order to demonstrate familiarity with the domain.
+* The proposal should show that the new angular config works well with dev builds (preserving auto-rebuild when files change), production builds, e2e test runs and unit test runs.

 **Useful resources:**